lavrovd/psd-reader/README.md

 - Fast and lightweight!
 - Asynchronous decoding (no UI-blocking when reading large files)
-- Reads greyscale, indexed, RGB, CMYK, multi-channel and Lab.
+- Reads greyscale, indexed, RGB, CMYK, multi-channel and Lab including alpha-channel
 - Any supported depth 1/8/16/32 bits
 - Converts all formats to RGBA so it can be used directly with canvas (convenience method to convert to canvas included).